EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

 * `ProtocolVersion`: Reserved for future extensibility
 * `DataReliability`: Reserved for future extensibility
 * `Data`: Sinlge data-point

-> [!IMPORTANT]
-> You need to run the EmotiBit Data Parser to convert raw data recordings into parsed files.
-See the DataParser section to learn more about how to use the EmotiBit Data Parser.

 ## Accessing EmotiBit Data
 EmotiBit offers two distinct methodologies to capture your data.